China holds live fire drills, as border dispute with India enters fifth week

 (CNN)The Chinese government has issued a warning to neighboring India to withdraw its troops from the disputed Doklam border area to "avoid further escalation of the situation."

-The comments, made by Foreign Ministry Spokesperson Lu Kang during a regular press briefing Tuesday, come amid what has become an increasingly bitter and entrenched border dispute between the two nations.
+The comments, made by Foreign Ministry Spokesperson Lu Kang during a regular press briefing Tuesday, come amid what has evolved into an increasingly bitter and entrenched border dispute between the two nations.

 The stand-off, now entering into its fifth week, centers on a thin strip of land in the tri-junction with Bhutan.
 Though not a part of Indian territory, the area is close to the 'chicken's neck' a strategic corridor that serves as a vital artery between Delhi and its far northeastern states.